SamreenAqeel955/DEP-CRUD-operation-using-bootstrap-and-php/README.md

 - **Dynamic Content:** PHP is used to handle server-side logic, making the content dynamic and interactive.
 - **User-Friendly Interface:** Designed with an emphasis on ease of use and aesthetic appeal.

-## Installation

-To get started with this project, follow these steps: